aledanna00/ProgettoPA/README.md

                 return "Available family members are: 'mom' and 'dad'" }
         }else{
-            return "Available names are: 'Giorgio' and 'Alessia'" }
+            return "Available names are: 'Mark' and 'Emily'" }
     }
 }